Ingrid Goes West: Plot

-Ingrid Thorburn, a mentally unstable young woman in Pennsylvania, is shown crashing the wedding of an Instagram influencer named Charlotte, whom she angrily pepper sprays.
-Ingrid is sent to a recovery facility where she "writes" to Charlotte as if they are friends, when in reality, Charlotte only commented on one of Ingrid’s pictures once.

-After being released from the facility, Ingrid learns of another social media influencer named Taylor Sloane from a magazine article.
-Using money she inherited from her recently deceased mother, Ingrid travels to Los Angeles.
-She ends up renting a house in Venice from Dan Pinto, an aspiring screenwriter, and gets a makeover to emulate Taylor’s style.
+Ingrid Thorburn, a lonely and mentally unstable young woman in Pennsylvania, has returned home after a stay in a recovery facility.
+Ingrid had been seeking treatment at the facility after an incident in which she stalked an Instagram influencer and pepper-sprayed her at her wedding.
+While obsessively perusing social media, Ingrid learns of another influencer, the Los Angeles-based Taylor Sloane.
+Using money she has inherited after her mother's death, Ingrid travels to LA.
+She rents a house in Venice from Dan Pinto, an aspiring screenwriter, and gets a makeover to emulate Taylor's style.

 Ingrid familiarizes herself with the shops and cafés Taylor frequents, which leads to a sighting of Taylor at her favorite bookstore.
 Ingrid follows Taylor home and kidnaps her dog, Rothko.
-After Taylor puts up "lost dog" posters in the neighborhood, Ingrid returns Rothko, claiming she found him.
-A grateful Taylor invites Ingrid to have dinner with her and her artist husband Ezra, and a friendship between the women is fostered.
-The next day, Ingrid asks to borrow Dan’s truck so she can help Taylor move some belongings to her vacation home in Joshua Tree.
-Dan grudgingly relents, on the condition that Ingrid return that evening to take part in a table read of his screenplay.
-Taylor and Ingrid spend the night partying together, and on the way home, Ingrid damages the truck while driving under the influence.
-Ingrid tells Taylor the truck belongs to her boyfriend, Dan.
-She returns it the following morning to a furious Dan, who was forced to cancel his table read.
+She later brings Rothko to Taylor, claiming she found the lost dog.
+Taylor expresses her gratitude by inviting Ingrid to have dinner with her and her artist husband Ezra.
+The next day, Ingrid asks to borrow Dan's truck so she can help Taylor move some belongings to her vacation home in Joshua Tree.
+Dan agrees on the condition that Ingrid return that evening to take part in a table read of his screenplay.
+Taylor and Ingrid spend the night partying, and on the way home, Ingrid damages the truck while driving under the influence.
+Dan is furious at the damage and that he had to cancel last night's table read.

-Ingrid and Taylor begin regularly hanging out and their bond grows.
-One day at Taylor and Ezra’s house, Ingrid meets Nicky, Taylor's brother.
-Nicky is an obnoxious drug addict who regards Ingrid with suspicion about her motives.
-Taylor dismisses previous plans with Ingrid to attend a party with Nicky, furthering Ingrid's disdain for him.
-Taylor and Nicky tease Ingrid about her "imaginary" boyfriend Dan, whom they've never met.
-They invite Ingrid to a party that weekend at fashion blogger Harley Chung's house and tell her to bring Dan.
+Ingrid and Taylor begin regularly spending time together, and a bond grows between the two.
+One day at the Sloanes' house, Ingrid meets Taylor's brother, Nicky, an obnoxious drug addict who is suspicious of Ingrid and her motives.
+Taylor dismisses previous plans with Ingrid to attend a party with Nicky, furthering Ingrid's dislike for him.
+Taylor and Nicky invite Ingrid to a party that weekend at fashion blogger Harley Chung's house, telling her to bring Dan, whom Ingrid has insinuated is her boyfriend.

-In an effort to make amends with Dan, Ingrid promises to reimburse him for the truck's damage and takes him out to dinner.
-Later that night, after bonding over their past losses, the two have sex and begin a relationship.
-Ingrid invites Dan to Harley's party and asks him to tell everyone he's her boyfriend.
-Once there, Ingrid becomes envious of Taylor and Harley's friendship.
+Ingrid seeks ways to mend fences with Dan over his damaged truck and takes him out to dinner.
+After bonding over their past losses one night, the two have sex and begin a relationship.
+Ingrid takes Dan to Harley's party, where she becomes envious of Taylor and Harley's friendship.
 After a conversation with Ezra, Ingrid begins to realize that several aspects of Taylor's persona are fabricated.
-Nicky spies Ingrid using Taylor's birthday as her phone password and steals the phone, where he finds several incriminating photographs that reveal her obsession with Taylor.
+Nicky spies Ingrid using Taylor's birthday as her phone password and steals the phone, where he finds several incriminating photos that reveal her obsession with Taylor.
 Nicky uses this knowledge to blackmail Ingrid for money.